-The preferred Loudness DRC configuration controlled and is by the mpegh3daLoudnessDrcInterface() structure, as defined in ISO/IEC 23008-3, Clause 14.2.2 [2] and ISO/IEC 23003-4, Annex B [6].
+The preferred Loudness and DRC configuration is controlled by the mpegh3daLoudnessDrcInterface() structure, as defined in ISO/IEC 23008-3, Clause 14.2.2 [2] and ISO/IEC 23003-4, Annex B [6].
 (Also, see above in the section "User Interface for Interactivity").
-The interface shall be restricted with respect to changes within the loudnessNormalizationControlInterface() and dynamicRangeControlInterface() structures, in which loudnessNormalizationOn and dynamicRangeControlOn shall have values of one, respectively.
+The interface is expected to be restricted with respect to changes within the loudnessNormalizationControlInterface() and dynamicRangeControlInterface() structures, in which loudnessNormalizationOn and dynamicRangeControlOn are expected to have values of one, respectively.